fyoalharbi/EWC_Dashboard/README.md

 # EWC_Dashboard
-here are the Python scripts used to scrape liquipedia's page
+here is the Python scripts used to scrape liquipedia's page